 > Are there any work trade opportunities for teens/kids under the age of 18?

 Teens younger than 18 years of age can express interest in being a Creative Neighborhoods mentee by emailing info@creativeneighborhoods.com.
-Additionally, we are working towards creating additional appropriate avenues for teens under 18 years of age to get involved with the festival.

-> Can I come on Thursday?
+> Can I come on Wednesday?

 > Does my weekend ticket include weekend parking or a transit shuttle pass?